 Stan Lee has been the most visible advocate of the comic book for over forty years.
 He is the avuncular, media-savvy face of the industry’s most successful brand name, Marvel Comics, and the creator of many of the forms most popular and (enduring) characters.
-Lee’s reign as “The Comic Book King” has corresponded with the development and maturation of the art form itself: whereas comic books, or “funnies” as they were once known were considered an interest suitable only for children and those with irredeemably juvenile interests, the comic book has become a respected, lucrative and at times remarkably innovative form of expression – a process of maturation in which Lee has played a major part, as both …
+Lee’s reign as “The Comic Book King” has corresponded with the development and maturation of the art form itself: whereas comic books, or “funnies” as they were once known were considered an interest suitable only for children and those with irredeemably juvenile interests, the comic book has become a respected, lucrative and at times remarkably innovative form of expression – a process of maturation in which Lee has played a major part, as both creator and …

 Murphy, Bernice.
 "Stan Lee".
 The Literary Encyclopedia.
-First published 25 February 2005; last revised 30 November -1.
+First published 25 February 2005

-[http://www.litencyc.com/php/speople.php?rec=true&UID=5828, accessed 26 April 2015.]
+[http://www.litencyc.com/php/speople.php?rec=true&UID=5828, accessed 26 June 2017.]